 HOLLIS operates on a system "that is a very cumbersome tool in a networked world," the report said.

-Changes in the library environment also forced the University to plan a move to HOLLIS II, the committee'sreport said.
+Changes in the library environment also forced the University to

 "There are many new tools and techniquesavailable today which provide for more rapid andagile systems development," although HOLLIS is nottechnically equipped to implement thosedevelopments, according to the report.